 The relationship between votes and seats in the legislature lies at the heart of democratic governance.
-In recent years, a number of innovative approaches have been developed to measure partisan advantage in the translation of votes to seats.
 However, there has been little previous work on the downstream effects of partisan gerrymandering on the health of political parties.
 In this study, we conduct a comprehensive examination of the impact of partisan advantage in the districting process on an array of downstream outcomes.
-We find that gerrymandering impedes numerous party functions.
-These results hold no matter how partisan advantage is measured and at both the congressional and state house levels.
-Candidates are less likely to contest districts when their party is victimized by gerrymandering.
+We find that districting bias impedes numerous party functions at both the congressional and state house levels.
+Candidates are less likely to contest districts when their party is disadvantaged by a districting plan.
 Candidates that do choose to run are more likely to have weak resumes.
 Donors are less willing to contribute money.
 And ordinary voters are less apt to support the targeted party.
-These results indicate that gerrymandering has long-term effects on the health of the democratic process beyond simply costing or gaining parties seats in the legislature.
+These results suggest that gerrymandering has long-term effects on the health of the democratic process beyond simply costing or gaining parties seats in the legislature.

 Keywords: gerrymandering, representation, elections

 JEL Classification: H10